Shimingyi/MotioNet/README.md

 We provide instructions for retraining our models

-There are three kinds paramters for training: Runtime parameters, Network definition and Training parameters, you can find more details in *train.py*.
-We also provide a default configration of network definition and trainer, you can find it in *./config_zoo/default.json*.
+There are three kinds parameters for training: Runtime parameters, Network definition and Training parameters, you can find more details in *train.py*.
+We also provide a default configuration of network definition and trainer, you can find it in *./config_zoo/default.json*.
 Before your training, you should change the ***save_dir*** in this file to a suitable path.

 If you want to reproduce the results of our pretrained models, run the following commands: